Description

 Tried: Attempt a straightforward double-free without the off-by-null step, expecting the chunk to appear twice in the same tcache bin.

-Libc 2.29 added a key field to tcache_entry that is set to the address of the tcache struct on free.
-When the allocator frees a chunk it checks whether key already equals that address and calls abort() if so.
-Simply freeing the same chunk twice in the same bin triggers this check and crashes the process.
-The off-by-null is needed to land the second free in a different bin (0x100 vs 0x110) so the key comparison never fires.
+Libc 2.29 added a key field to tcache_entry, set to the address of the tcache struct on free.
+When the allocator frees a chunk it checks whether key already holds that address and calls abort() if so, so freeing the same chunk twice in the same bin crashes the process.
+The off-by-null is what lands the second free in a different bin, 0x100 rather than 0x110, so the key comparison never runs.

 Tried: Use chunk sizes of 0x10 bytes instead of 0x108 to make the corruption easier to reason about.

-Very small allocations go into a different size class where the low byte of the size field may already be 0x00, so zeroing it has no effect on bin selection.
-The sizes in the exploit are chosen so that the target chunk's stored size has a non-zero low byte (0x10 in 0x110) that becomes 0x00, moving it from the 0x110 bin to the 0x100 bin.
-The size difference must span at least one tcache size class.
+Very small allocations land in a size class where the low byte of the size field may already be 0x00, so zeroing it changes nothing about bin selection.
+The sizes here are chosen so the target chunk's stored size has a non-zero low byte, the 0x10 in 0x110, which becomes 0x00 and moves it from the 0x110 bin to the 0x100 bin.
+The gap has to span at least one tcache size class.

 Learn more